EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \subsection{Clustering and Basin Structure}

-To assess whether explanations converge to a single pattern or separate into multiple patterns, we apply $k$-means clustering (chosen for simplicity and interpretability) for values of $k$ from $1$ to $K_{\max}$.
-For each $k$, we compute the silhouette score $S(k)$ and select
+To assess whether explanations converge to a single explanatory basin or separate into multiple explanatory basins, we evaluate candidate multi-basin solutions using $k$-means clustering for values of $k \in \{2,\dots,K_{\max}\}$.
+For each $k>1$, we compute the silhouette score $S(k)$ and select